 There are two methods of selecting cases ( tax returns) for IRS audit.
 The first is based on certain internal norms and parameters that are decided annually by IRS.
 In order to select some cases on the basis of those parameters, the IRS feed these norms and gets the computer to choose them on a random basis.
 Tax practitioners have identified twenty types of triggers for an IRS tax audit.

-The second is based on some related issues or transactions with other taxpayers, whose returns were scrutinized under IRS audit earlier and they find the same issue on the tax return of taxpayers.
-Please read IRS Tax Audit : 20 Triggers
+The second is based on some related issues or transactions with other taxpayers whose returns were scrutinized under an IRS audit earlier, and they find the same issue on the tax return of taxpayers.
+Please read Twenty Triggers for an IRS Tax Audit.